|The best practical gardener I know|

 In general I am against ameliorating the soil by adding bulky materials in the immediate root zone.
 You expect the plant to succeed in your actual soil and not in some special concoction.
 Some gardeners give the new plant such wonderful planting conditions that the roots never grow beyond them.

 It is not necessarily wrong to mix in planting compost, what is wrong is to put the plant entirely in a pocket of foreign material where it will be very confused!
 A deep planting hole exclusively filled with compost on a heavy badly drained soil might in Winter act as a sump!
 I despair when I see some amateurs planting in layers of dark brown or golden rubbish from the garden centre.
 I want to plant in real soil.
-Real compost from a compost heap is of course an exception!
+Mixing in a little real compost from a compost heap is an exception!

 - Never let the bare roots of trees and shrubs dry out by carelessly leaving them on the surface.
 Even ten minutes of dry windy conditions is fatal.